 It is highly recommended that you consult an Ayurvedic practitioner for the prescription of the right medicine and the right dosage for your allergy.

 1. Wear gloves while applying hair dye or if in a salon, ensure your hairdresser is wearing gloves.

 2. Do not leave the dye in your hair longer than the required time.

-3. After application, wash your hands with soap to remove any hair dye residue that might have gotten on your skin.
-Make sure you never cook or eat with hair dye on your hands.
+3. After application, wash your hands with soap to remove any hair dye residue that might have gotten into your skin.
+Make sure to never cook or eat with hair dye on your hands.

 4. Black and dark brown hair colors contain a greater amount of PPD.
 So avoid them if you are sensitive to contact dermatitis or allergens.

-5. If you have temporary tattoos don’t use chemical hair dyes.
+5. If you have temporary tattoos, then don’t use chemical hair dyes.
 These tattoos already have PPD in them and using a hair dye would only make you more prone to an allergic reaction .

 6. Read the instructions carefully on the hair dye for any dos and don'ts that are to be followed strictly.